How To Start A Side Hustle In 7 Days

 Create a social media plan (so you can automate your marketing while you're busy with your full time job)

 Read marketing blogs and books (so you can learn how to better promote your new side hustle)

-Practice getting better (because subpar service and products won't sell)
+Practice getting better (because subpar services and products won't sell)